Dear 16 year old me

 Don’t bother “going out on the pull” as you wont meet your husbands (yes it’s plural I am afraid) on nights out in places such as Club Tropicana in Colchester.
 Both of them you will meet when you least expect it and when you aren’t even looking.
 That said you might want to make more of an effort when you do go out to pubs.
 Going out with paint in your hair in 2002 wearing a denim shirt with Eeyore on the breast pocket is not a good look for anybody, even one decorating a spare room.
 It is a wonder that chap Bruce that you talk to gives you a second glance, let alone goes on to propose to you in Florence a few years later.

 But I am starting to say too much.
-I don’t want to divulge too much of what happens as I don’t want you to change a thing.
-Or try to avoid certain situations.
+I don’t want to divulge too much of what happens as I don’t want you to change a thing but if you want to see the letter you write to the 30 year old you then have a look here “Dear 30 year old me“.
+But I really don’t want 16 year old you to avoid certain situations.
 Don’t regret anything.
 Ever.
 There is a saying that “what doesn’t kill us makes us stronger” and actually T you are one of the strongest people you will ever know.

 You need to start realising that now, and not when you are in your forties.